abecms/recipe-googlemaps/README.md

 5. Enjoy !

 # Description
-In this demo, you see
+In this demo, you'll see 4 recipes:
-- a Google Maps autocomplete field in the editor
-- a Google Map filled with geolocations in the template
+1. GoogleMaps - a Google Maps autocomplete field in the editor + a Google Map filled with geolocations in the template
+2. Storelocator ws - A storelocator grabbing data in json format from a remote server
+3. Store management - How to create and maintain a stores json file from Abe
+4. Storelocator ws - The storelocator now uses your stores file created in the previous recipe

+# Google Maps
-# The autocomplete field
+## The autocomplete field
 ```
 {{abe type='data' key='gmaps' source="https://maps.googleapis.com/maps/api/geocode/json?key=YOURKEY&address=" autocomplete="true" display="{{formatted_address}} - (lat:{{geometry.location.lat}}-lng:{{geometry.location.lng}})" desc='gmaps'}}
 ```